Are the state minimums enough, or do you need more?

 Buying car insurance can be as simple as buying the minimum required amount determined by law in your state.
 If you’re a risk taker and not a law breaker, that could be enough.
 But if you want to be covered for all potential damages from a car accident, you need to buy more than the minimum.

-Collision insurance: Covers damages to your car if you get in an accident, no matter who was at fault.
+Provides insurance coverage to pay for damages to your car if you get in an accident, no matter who was at fault.

 All but two states require you have to have a certain amount of car insurance across a number of different categories.
-It’s the law!
+It’s the law.

 The exceptions: New Hampshire requires you to pay up to certain limits out of pocket if you go uninsured or else face penalties; Virginia requires an annual payment to the state if you forego insurance.